zydou/arti/doc/dev/notes/rpc-meta-draft.md

   we can eventually start a registry or something.)

 params
-: An object describing the parameters for the method.
+: A JSON object describing the parameters for the method.
 It is optional.
   Its format depends on the method.

 meta
-: An object describing protocol features to enable for this request.
+: A JSON object describing protocol features to enable for this request.
   It is optional.
   Unrecognized fields are ignored.
   The only recognized field is currently: